-Other reserves comprise of the gains and losses including its foreign exchange movement relating to available for sale financial assets equity instruments.
+Other reserves comprise of the gains and losses including its foreign exchange movement relating to available for sale financial assets equity instruments and transfers of expired share based payment reserve to other reserve.

 Foreign currency translation reserve comprises translation differences arising from the translation of the financial statements of the Group's foreign entities into euro.